Sustainable trade in wildlife products

 - Resurveys of priority Encephalartos species in Mpumalanga

-- Genetic fingerprinting of Cape parrots
+- Development of genetic fingerprints for Cape parrots

 - Baseline field surveys of priority succulent plant species